arangoml/GenAIComps/comps/prompt_registry/arango/README.md

-# 🧾 Prompt Registry Microservice with MongoDB
+# 🧾 Prompt Registry Microservice with ArangoDB

 This README provides setup guides and all the necessary information about the Prompt Registry microservice with ArangoDB database.